Frequently Asked Questions

 - No. Volunteers cannot be a family member or a close friend of an offender in the same facility where they volunteer.

 7. Do I have to fill out a new application for each facility?

 - No. One application is all that is required.
 Once you receive your state ID it is accepted at any facility IF you have been approved to volunteer at that facility.

 8. What is the eligibility criteria?

-- To be eligible to volunteer at any Georgia Department of Corrections facility, individuals must meet the following: Eighteen (18) years of age or older; US citizens or legal authorization to be in the country; within the past three (3) years, no adult felony convictions or incarcerations, no outstanding warrants or pending criminal charges, nor any misdemeanor drug-related convictions, nor on probation.
+- To be eligible to volunteer at any Georgia Department of Corrections facility, individuals must meet the following: Eighteen (18) years of age or older; US citizens or legal authorization to be in the country; within the past three (3) years: no adult felony convictions or incarcerations, no outstanding warrants or pending criminal charges, no misdemeanor drug-related convictions, no probation.

 9. Can a former GDC employee or contractor volunteer?

 - Yes, however former GDC employees and contractors must not have been terminated for cause.